gchudnov/bspec/README.md

 ```
 **NOTE:** To use [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)-based specifications you need ES6 Promise to be implemented in your environment, e.g. `io.js`, a modern browser or a polyfill like [es6-promise](https://github.com/jakearchibald/es6-promise).

-For details of usage, take a look at the [examples](/examples) section in the project.
+For the details of usage, take a look at the [examples](/examples) section in the project.

 ## Tests